xmlking/grunt-traceur/README.md

 * `experimental` - Turn on all experimental features
 * `blockBinding` - Turn on support for `let` and `const`
+* `sourceMaps`  - Turn on sourceMaps generation
+* `typeAssertions`  - Turn ontypeAssertions
+* `freeVariableChecker`  - Turn on freeVariableChecker // not recommended for angular project.
+* `commentCallback`  - Turn on commentCallback
+* `debug`  - Turn on debug

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).